An exciting time

 Expect to be tired.
 It will be a long time before you get a full night's sleep, so take every chance to rest during the day.
 With the intensity of the experience of having twins, expect to have some negative feelings from time to time, too.
 It is natural to have these feelings.
 Try not to feel guilty about having them.
 Most parents of twins have moments when they feel they aren't up to the job of caring for the twins.
 These feelings won't last and you will soon get the hang of life with twins.

 As you get used to life with twins, don't forget about yourself or your partner.
 Talk to each other about your feelings and problems.
 Try to find some way to take a break regularly.
 You need it and you deserve it!
-Also, remember to give other children in the family the attention they need.
+Remember to give other children in the family the attention they need.
 The amount of time that it takes to care for twins can make other siblings feel forgotten.
-Make a special effort to set aside time regularly to be alone with the other children.
+Make a special effort to set aside time regularly to be alone with other children.

 What are some things to avoid?